Manufacturer catalog

 Sources: Washington Institute: Hamas military workshops

-This profile normalizes a production mode rather than a single incorporated entity.
-Public sources usually describe clandestine workshops, improvised manufacture, or locally produced weapons, so the archive keeps the builder facet broad and omits headquarters coordinates and reusable images.
+Local fabrication by armed groups is a production mode rather than a single incorporated entity.
+Public sources usually describe clandestine workshops, improvised manufacture, or locally produced weapons, so headquarters coordinates are omitted.

 Category